eslint/eslint/docs/src/use/configure/migration-guide.md

 ## TypeScript Types for Flat Config Files

-You can see the TypeScript types for the flat config file format in the DefinitelyTyped project.
-The interface for the objects in the config’s array is called the `FlatConfig`.
+You can see the TypeScript types for the flat config file format in the [`lib/types` source folder on GitHub](https://github.com/eslint/eslint/tree/main/lib/types).
+The interface for the objects in the config’s array is called `Linter.Config`.

-You can view the type definitions in the [DefinitelyTyped repository on GitHub](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/eslint/index.d.ts).
+You can view the type definitions in [`lib/types/index.d.ts`](https://github.com/eslint/eslint/blob/main/lib/types/index.d.ts).

 ## Visual Studio Code Support